Skip to main content

 If your slab has settled like a sponge cake, you’ve got a sunken concrete problem.
 Minor sinking might be fixable with levelling, but major dips could mean bigger issues below the surface – like soil erosion or poor prep work.

 In those cases, replacing might be the solid move.
+Concrete pumping can help us get new concrete into tricky spots, making even a sunken slab manageable.
 Better to lift your spirits and your slab.

 So… Should I Repair or Replace Damaged Concrete?